Updated: Apr 23

 What is a coronavirus and Covid-19

 Coronaviruses are a family of viruses.
 The common cold is one of them.
 Some coronaviruses infect the nose while others infect the lungs.
-The Novel coronavirus impacts the lungs.
+The Novel coronavirus mostly negatively impacts the lungs.
 The technical name for this virus is SARS-CoV-2.
 SARS stands for Severe Acute Respiratory Syndrome.
-The disease it causes is dubbed Covid-19 formerly called 'Coronavirus disease 2019'.
+The disease it causes is dubbed COVID-19 formerly called 'Coronavirus disease 2019'.
 COVID-19 stands for CO-rona-VI-rus D-isease and the year it was first discovered which was in 2019.
-So whenever you say Covid-19, you are specifically talking about the disease.
+So whenever you say COVID-19, you are specifically talking about the disease.
 This is akin to how HIV causes the disease of AIDS, but HIV is not the disease, it is the virus.
 Damage to sensitive lung cells creates inflammation responses, builds-up fluid in the lungs, and impedes gas exchange within the body.
-(Coronavirus information for kids).
+The virus also impacts other tissues and organs because the mechanism for how the virus enters cells can be done via many cell types (Coronavirus information for kids).

 Like all viruses, SARS-COV-2 is not alive.
 It is a biochemical machine whose basic job is to infect cells, copy itself, and then infect other cells.
 Many viruses are hard to vaccinate against because they mutate within the host.
 Vaccination against one strain may not protect against a later mutated strain.
 Sadly, this misunderstanding has many people believing that either the vaccine doesn't work or that the vaccine gave them the flu when it may have been a different strain of flu.
-The novel coronavirus itself has mutated into a newer more deadlier strain called the L-Strain.
-It will continue to mutate and evolve the longer it stays in the human population.
+Early on, it was discovered that the novel coronavirus itself had mutated into a deadlier strain called the L-Strain.
+It has now evolved into over 30 different strains, potentially thousands as this virus can mutate within each host.
+This mutability is what allows species-to-species virus jumps.

 Where did this novel-Coronavirus come from?